Zinc PC Loading + ROS Generation

 Forty millimolar tris-acetate buffer was prepared by first dissolving Trizma acetate salt (Sigma Aldrich) in Milli-Q water.
 NaCl, KCl, and MgCl2 were added to bring the cation concentrations to 0.1M, 25 mM, and 10 mM respectively.
 DMSO was added to reach 10% v/v, and the pH was adjusted to 7.4 using acetic acid.

-ZnPC (Sigma Aldrich) was dissolved in DMSO to a final concentration of 500 uM.
-GI sequences were solubilized in the buffer prepared above to a final concentration of 100 uM.
-Each sequence was then diluted to concentrations of 0 uM (only ZnPC), 2 uM, 10 uM, 20 uM, 50 uM, and 100 uM.
-The concentration of ZnPC in each sample was 5 uM.
-Fifty micromolar GI samples were also created without ZnPC to act as controls.
+ZnPC (Sigma Aldrich) was dissolved in DMSO to a final concentration of 500 µM.
+GI and GcI sequences were solubilized in the buffer prepared above to a final concentration of 100 µM.
+Each sequence was then diluted to concentrations of 0 µM (no template), 2 µM, 10 µM, 20 µM, 50 µM, and 100 µM.
+The concentration of ZnPC in each sample was 5 µM.
+Fifty micromolar GI and GcI samples were also created without ZnPC to act as controls.

-All samples were run on a UV-vis spectrophotometer (Cary 4000) from 250nm – 750nm using tris-acetate buffer as a blank.
+All samples were run on a UV-vis spectrophotometer (Cary 4000) from 250nm to 750nm using tris-acetate buffer as a blank.

 Image 2: Graph of scanning spectrophotometry results for unbound ZnPC and ZnPC with different concentrations of GI sequence

-As shown in Image 2, while ZnPC or GI sequence alone does not absorb at 680 nm, a clear peak forms when the two are combined.
-The height of this peak increases with increasing concentration of DNA, demonstrating that the more ZnPC binding sites (G-quadruplexes) there are and the more ZnPC that is bound, the greater the bathochromic shift.
+As shown in Image 2, while ZnPC or GI sequence alone does not absorb at 680 nm, a clear peak forms in samples with both.
+The height of this peak increases with increasing concentration of DNA, demonstrating that increasing the concentration of G-quadruplexes increases the amount of ZnPC bound and results in a more pronounced bathochromic shift.

 Reactive Oxygen Species Release